jxtngx/vision-lab/README.md

 - `requirements` + `requirements.txt` helps CI/CD jobs install Python requirements
 - `research` contains companion notebooks
 - `tests` are tests for visionpod
-- `visionpod` is the Python package, Lightning App, and VisionTransformer.
+- `visionpod` is the Python package, Lightning App, and VisionTransformer
 - `visionpod-ui` is the NextJS frontend deployed to Vercel
+- `visiopod-ui-proto` is a Plotly Dash UI as a Lightning App

 ## Setup